 - The domino effect.
 My whole house has nickel hardware and I don’t really want to go to the expense to change everything.
 It’s fine how it is.

 So I left it.
 Instead, I made some budget friendly changes.

 I updated the doormat to this one from Target.
 I really love it!
 Plus it was on sale for $12.
 I thought hard about painting my own.
 I was planning on it, but a blank doormat is $10 plus supplies.
 So I figured I should get one I loved and save myself some time.
 Plus, who knows how long a DIY option lasts?

-I added a hydrangea wreath from Target ($24).
+I added a hydrangea wreath from Target (no longer available).
 Evidently, I shopped late in the season for a non-fall wreath so I was really happy to find this one!
 It was a little expensive, but I really love it.
 The last wreath I had up was too big and this one feels sweet and cozy.
 I already had that doorknocker (it’s from Pottery Barn).